Quick Answer

 Exam Tip: Gotchas

-- "Reasonable basis" does NOT mean the opinion guarantees the price is fair.
-It means the firm's analyses were sufficient to reach a conclusion.
+- The opinion is not required to guarantee the price is fair.
+It requires the firm's analyses to be sufficient to reach a conclusion.
 A fairness opinion can be wrong in hindsight without violating the standard.

-Coordination Between the Deal Team and the Fairness Committee
+How Do the Deal Team and Fairness Committee Coordinate?

-The financial analysis is built by the deal team and reviewed by the fairness committee.
+When the firm's procedures call for a fairness committee on the transaction, the financial analysis is built by the deal team and reviewed by that committee.
 The flow:

 - The deal team gathers client data, builds the financial model, and runs the valuation methods